Henri Matisse

 Henri Émile Benoît Matisse ([ɑ̃ʁi emil bənwa matis]; 31 December 1869 – 3 November 1954) was a French visual artist, known for both his use of colour and his fluid and original draughtsmanship.
 He was a draughtsman, printmaker, and sculptor, but is known primarily as a painter.

 Matisse is commonly regarded, along with Pablo Picasso, as one of the artists who best helped to define the revolutionary developments in the visual arts throughout the opening decades of the twentieth century, responsible for significant developments in painting and sculpture.

 The intense colourism of the works he painted between 1900 and 1905 brought him notoriety as one of the Fauves (French for "wild beasts").
-Many of his finest works were created in the decade or so after 1906, when he developed a rigorous style that emphasised flattened forms and decorative pattern.
+Many of his finest works were created in the decade or so after 1906, when he developed a rigorous style that emphasized flattened forms and decorative pattern.
 In 1917, he relocated to a suburb of Nice on the French Riviera, and the more relaxed style of his work during the 1920s gained him critical acclaim as an upholder of the classical tradition in French painting.
 After 1930, he adopted a bolder simplification of form.
 When ill health in his final years prevented him from painting, he created an important body of work in the medium of cut paper collage.

 His mastery of the expressive language of colour and drawing, displayed in a body of work spanning over a half-century, won him recognition as a leading figure in modern art.

 Early life and education

 Matisse was born in Le Cateau-Cambrésis, in the Nord department in Northern France on New Year's Eve in 1869, the oldest son of a wealthy grain merchant.
-He grew up in Bohain-en-Vermandois, Picardie, France.
+He grew up in Bohain-en-Vermandois, Picardie.
 In 1887, he went to Paris to study law, working as a court administrator in Le Cateau-Cambrésis after gaining his qualification.
 He first started to paint in 1889, after his mother brought him art supplies during a period of convalescence following an attack of appendicitis.
 He discovered "a kind of paradise" as he later described it, and decided to become an artist, deeply disappointing his father.